 Asking questions is a social activity for Reedies.
 You’ll overhear heated debates about Plato in the Sports Center and get caught up in string theory in the Quad.
 Students don’t compartmentalize who they are from what they’re learning.
 Whoever you are (even if you’re still deciding who that is), you’ll find that the Honor Principle supports differences and creates respect within the Reed community.
 Reed is a humanizing place of infinite subsets where you have an opportunity to reinvent yourself continuously.
 You’ll find your tribe in the classroom, exploring Reed canyon, or hiking in the Cascade Mountains.

-While there are club sports at Reed, there are no varsity athletic teams.
-The College encourages fitness and the cultivation of lifelong skills.
+While there is a robust outdoor program, a recently renovated sports center, and a long tradition of club sports at Reed, there are no varsity athletic teams.
+The goal is to encourage a balance of mind and body.
 Campus social life is open to all, with no exclusive clubs or organizations; there are no fraternities or sororities at Reed.
-Some of our organizations include the Black and African Student Union, KRRC-FM (the campus radio station), a constantly growing comic book library, the Reed Outdoor Club, Students for a Democratic Society, Oh For Christ’s Sake (Christian organization), Chabad (Jewish cultural organization), The Creative Review, the Feminist Student Union, and the Bike Co-op.
+Some of our organizations include the Black and African Student Union, KRRC-FM (the campus radio station), a constantly growing comic book library, Students for a Democratic Society, Oh For Christ’s Sake (Christian organization), Chabad (Jewish cultural organization), The Creative Review, the Feminist Student Union, and the Bike Co-op.

 The Office of Inclusive Community

 The Office of Inclusive Community (OIC) seeks to sustain a campus environment that is welcoming and supportive for all students, staff, and faculty.
 The OIC has a particular investment in making sure the community is open to students interested in opportunities for identity exploration.
 This is accomplished through developing educational and social programs that facilitate dialogue and address issues of class, gender, race, religion, sexual orientation, and diverse social perspectives.